Multi-Issue Social Learning: Detailed proofs

-\textbf{Proof:}\\ By Theorem \ref{THM5} we know that for $\epsilon >0$ there exist $\hat N$ such that for any $N>\hat N$ there exists some random social network that is $\epsilon$-optimal for any arrival order $\sigma$ and in particular for a random arrival order $\sigma$.
-Recall the definition of an $\epsilon$-optimal network is that the expected ratio of the number of agents that take an optimal action is larger than $1-\epsilon$.
-However, this expectation can be computed as the expectation over the conditional expectation when conditioning on the realized network.
-Thus, as the expectation of the conditional expectation is larger than $1-\epsilon$ it must be the case that for some realization this holds. as required. \footnote{This result is in the spirit of the so-called probabilistic method \cite{ASE}.}
+In the previous section, we applied the celebrities network in a random fashion to provide a social network that works well for any (adversarial) order.
+However, let us consider, once again, the Bayesian setting where the order by which decisions are made is unknown but the distribution over orders is known.
+In contrast with Section \ref{SE:Uniform}, we will not assume uniform weights over all orders but an arbitrary vector of weights, $w_{\sigma}$.\\ We are now ready to prove Theorem \ref{THM102}\\ \\ {\bf Theorem \ref{THM102}: } Let $\sigma$ be an arbitrary arrival order.
+For any $\epsilon > 0$ there exists $\ M=M(\epsilon)$ and $\hat{N}=\hat{N}(\epsilon)$ such that for any $N>\hat N$, there exists a celebrities graph ${\mathcal H}(N,M)$ which is $\epsilon$-efficient.\\ \\ \textbf{Proof:} By Theorem \ref{THM5}, we know that for $\epsilon >0$ there exists $\hat N$ such that for any $N>\hat N$ there exists a random graph that is $\epsilon$-efficient for a given issue and a random order of decision making.
+Recall the definition of an $\epsilon$-efficient network for a single issue requires that the expected proportion of agents taking an optimal action is larger than $1-\epsilon$.
+This can be computed as an expectation over the conditional expectation where the conditioning is over the realized graphs.
+This implies that at least one of these conditional proportions is larger or equal to $1-\epsilon$ and so the corresponding graph must be $\epsilon$-efficient for the single issue.
+The theorem follows from applying the reduction lemma (Lemma \ref{lem:single issue}). \footnote{This result is in the spirit of the so-called probabilistic method \citep{ASE}.} \QED